abhimvp/LLMAppStreamlit/README.md

   - `the first step is to create vector embeddings for the content we want to index.this is done by using an embedding model from LLM providers.`
   - **The second step indexing is to insert the vector embeddings into vector database. this is done by associating each vector embedding with a reference to the original content that was used to create it.**
   - `the third step is querying for similar content.done by using same embedding model.`

+- **Pinecone**
+  - [pinecone](https://www.pinecone.io/) - The purpose-built vector database delivering relevant results at any scale, designed for LLMs.
+  - to use it, you'll need an API key for authentication.so sign-up & get the default API key and add it to our env file as PINECONE_API_KEY="-----"
+  - Pinecone indexes:
+    - An index is the highest-level organizational unit of vector data in Pinecone.
+    - It accepts and stores vectors, serves queries over the vectors it contains, and does other vector operations over its contents.
+    - `Serverless indexes`: you don't configure or manage any compute or storage resources (they scale automatically).
+    - `Pod-based indexes`: you choose one or more pre-configured units of hardware (pods).

 ### commands & Resources